promatia/acts/constitution-act.md

 ### Section 3: Legislative Process
 #### Paragraph 1: Drafting Stage
-Citizens may draft, discuss, debate, improve, and scrutinize changes to legislation via the Legislation Development & Debate platform provided by the Assembly EGI.
+Citizens may draft, discuss, debate, improve, and scrutinize changes to legislation via the Legislation Development & Debate platform provided by the Proassembly EGI.
 Citizens may use this development stage as an opportunity to:

 - (a) draft new legislation,
 - (b) appeal to replace or ratify existing legislation, or